 What is a debt consolidation loan?

 Debt consolidation is the financial strategy of combining multiple debts into a single, manageable, lower-interest payment.
 Unsecured debts like credit card balances and medical bills have high interest rates, and reorganizing them into a single, lower-interest loan can save you money and help you pay your debt off faster—so you can focus on the things that matter to you.

 Your reasons for consolidation may vary.
 For example, you may want to pay off loans faster so you can start saving for a big purchase, education, or retirement.
 Or you could want to add some flexibility to your monthly budget by lowering your payments.
 Some people also consolidate to reduce the hassle of keeping track of multiple bills every month.

 Should I consolidate my debt?

 Depending on your end goal, debt consolidation can be a good strategy to lower monthly payments in the short term or save on total interest in the long term.

 For consolidating to be effective, you need to find a single loan with favorable repayment timelines or a lower interest rate.
 Good rate offers for unsecured consolidation loans—like personal loans and balance transfer credit cards—usually require higher credit scores.
 Secured loans—like home equity loans and 401k loans—come with lower interest rates, but you’d be putting your home or savings at risk.

-Ultimately, your primary consideration for consolidating debt should be your end savings, whether you’re lowering monthly payments, saving on interest, or reducing the time it takes to be debt-free.
+Ultimately, your primary consideration for consolidating debt should be your end savings, whether you’re lowering monthly payments, saving on interest, or working toward a debt-free life.